Tarangg08/Tarangg08/README.md

 ## Hi there 👋
-I'm Tarang (or your name!), a passionate Full Stack Developer with a knack for building robust and scalable applications.
+I'm Tarang Gupta, a passionate Full Stack Developer with a knack for building robust and scalable applications.
 I specialize in bringing ideas to life using .NET for powerful backend solutions and React for dynamic and intuitive user interfaces.

 <!--
 **Tarangg08/Tarangg08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.